julgoetz/julgoetz/README.md

 ---

 ### :point_down: Current project :
 Currently immersed in the development of an open-source Android app that seamlessly integrates an AI-chatbot.
-It should provide the posibility of effortless transitions between multiple common language models.
+It should provide the posibility of effortless transitions between multiple common Ai-language-models.
 Stay tuned as the first prototype will   soon be available in my GitHub repository.

 <img src="https://github.com/julgoetz/julgoetz/assets/133923466/09f87e65-90bc-40c9-8de5-9039713ec6f4" width="100"/>